apollographql/rover/docs/source/graphs.md

 > You can omit `@` and the variant name.
 If you do, Rover uses the default variant, named `current`.

 ### Fetching via introspection

+> Note: This command does not exist yet, and will be included in a future beta release

 If you need to obtain a running GraphQL server's schema, you can use Rover to execute an introspection query on it.
 This is especially helpful if you're developing a GraphQL server that _doesn't_ define its schema via SDL, such as [`graphql-kotlin`](https://github.com/ExpediaGroup/graphql-kotlin).